Explore My City Guest Blogger Ali Gilbert from Mom Explores South-West Florida

 Sarasota is a wonderful city with beautiful landscapes and fun things to do for the whole family.
 I suggest spending a weekend, a week, or even just a day in Sarasota to have fun and unique experiences!

 Thanks to Ali for sharing her little corner of the world with us.
-We were really taken with this stretch of the Gulf Coast and agree those silky white sands can’t be beaten – it definitely made our Florida highlights from our 2015 US trip!
+We were really taken with this stretch of the Gulf Coast and all its amazing beaches and agree those silky white sands can’t be beaten – it definitely made our Florida highlights from our 2015 US trip!

 About the Blogger